-Due to this construction the new Bravo power station needs to be integrated with the existing Eskom electricity infrastructure.
-This proposed project is to construct a 400 kV overhead power line by-passing the current Duvha substation.
+Due to this construction, the new Bravo power station needs to be integrated with the existing Eskom electricity infrastructure.
+This proposed project is to construct a 400 kV loop-in line from the existing Apollo - Kendal 400 kV line into Bravo power station, and a 400 kV loop-out line from Bravo to Kendal power station.
+Each of these lines is approximately 10 km in length.